The 2018 Call for Project Ideas was opened on February 01, 2018.

 - Building a bridge to EU support programmes by capacity development as well as concept and project development to leverage European funds into innovative and progressive climate action.

-Target groups of individual bilateral and multilateral measures are governments, municipalities, consumers, civil society, academic and educational institutions and businesses.
-The primary focus will be on collaborating with Central, Eastern and Southern European EU member states.
+Target groups of individual bilateral and multilateral measures are governments, municipalities, civil society, consumers and businesses.
+The primary focus will be on collaborating with Central, Eastern and Southern EU member states.

 The EUKI is based on two pillars: The first pillar consists of BMUB tenders along main policy priorities.
 The second pillar consists of financing of projects selected based on a competition for project ideas submitted by non-profit organisations.